+H. Disqualifications

-- C. Disqualifications - If the driver is off course or takes a set of cones from the wrong direction, they will be disqualified. - 2.
-Loss of forward motion or backing up will result in disqualification - 3.
-Major disobedience of the horse such as rearing, bucking, or running away will result in disqualification at the judge's discretion. - Any kind of cruelty to the horse whether or not specifically mentioned in these rules will disqualify the competitor. - 5.
-Break of gait into lope/canter for more than 2 strides.
+- If the driver is off course or takes a set of cones from the wrong direction, they will be disqualified.

+- Major disobedience of the horse such as rearing, bucking, or running away will result in disqualification at the judge's discretion.

+- Any kind of cruelty to the horse whether or not specifically mentioned in these rules will disqualify the competitor.

+- Outside assistance

+- Failure to carry whip

+- Use of a martingale or over check

+- Breakage of harness

-60. Super Reinsmanship
+60. Ground Driving Reinsmanship

+A. This class is a ground driving equitation class designed to test the knowledge and ability of the driver.
+May be shown at a walk, slow trot (collected), working trot (normal), and strong trot (extended).
+Competitors enter the ring individually and drive a short course of defined elements in order at prescribed paces.

+B. Specifications

-- A. This class is designed to test the knowledge and ability of the driver.
-May be shown at a walk, trot, and extended trot.
-To be judged primarily on the ability and skill of the driver.
-To be judged 75% on the handling of the reins and whip, control, posture and overall appearance of the driver and 25% on the condition of the harness and the neatness of attire.
-The course pattern will start and finish with a salute to the judge.
-Competitors enter the ring individually and drive a short course of defined elements in order at prescribed paces. - B. Specifications - To be judged on the driver's skill: use of aids, control of the horse, accuracy, quality of transitions and gaits, with additional consideration of impressions of the driver. - Tests All the entries will complete a number of prescribed elements from memory and in order (between 8 and 12 elements are recommended).
+- To be judged on the driver's skill: use of aids, control of the horse, accuracy, quality of transitions and gaits, with additional consideration of impressions of the driver and miniature horse. - 2.
+Tests All the entries will complete a number of prescribed elements from memory and in order.

 - 3. Entries must follow the designated track without numbered or lettered markers, such as posts or single cones.
-Cones set at minimum 80 inches.
 Unless otherwise specified, elements begin when the horse's nose reaches the marker. - 4.
-Management may use one of the Super Reinsmanship Tests 1-3 or may design a suitable test to be used. - The use of the whip and the voice are important aids in driving and should be used effectively and discreetly.
+Management may use one of the Reinsmanship Tests 1-4